niharikavadapalli/ERA-V1/ERA-V1-Session-12/README.md

-# ERA V1 Session 11
+# ERA V1 Session 12

-In this session, we focus mainly on analysing how GradCam can be used to visually see what the trained model is looking at an image to detect an object in it.
+In this session, we focus mainly on implementing our previous model in Session 10 using Pytorch lightening and we acheived an accuracy of 93% using this model.

 ## Model Skeleton: